ingwinlu/www.heroicdebugging.biz/content/programming/020_erlang_regex_lexer.md

 The full source code can be found at [erllex].
 Parser and formatter are next after extending the functionality of the lexer some more (different languages, ...).

-As an additional Note: Erlang ships with a fully featured erlang parser called [leex].
+As an additional Note: Erlang ships with a fully featured lexical analyzer generator called [leex].

 [functional programming]: http://en.wikipedia.org/wiki/Functional_programming "Functional Programming on wikipedia"
 [lexer]: http://en.wikipedia.org/wiki/Lexical_analysis "Lexical analysis on wikipedia"